checkly/docs.checklyhq.com/site/content/learn/opentelemetry/otel-traces.md

 ---
-title: OpenTelemetry metrics
+title: OpenTelemetry traces
-subTitle: An introduction to OpenTelemetry's most data-efficient signal
+subTitle: An introduction to OpenTelemetry's most readable tool
-displayTitle: OpenTelemetry Metrics
+displayTitle: OpenTelemetry Traces
-description: OpenTelemetry Metrics play a critical role in monitoring applications by offering a way to capture and analyze key metrics in a standardized, scalable manner.
-Whether you're managing a complex microservices architecture or a simpler system, OpenTelemetry helps track essential statistics that reveal the health and performance of your services.
+description: OpenTelemetry traces capture how individual operations within your system interact over time.
+A trace follows a request as it flows through a system, recording the relationships between different operations.
+Traces are particularly useful in distributed systems, where multiple services or components interact.
+However, they are equally valuable for monolithic applications, providing insights even when everything runs in a single process.
-date: 2024-10-18
+date: 2024-10-30
 author: Nocnica Mellifera
 githubUser: serverless-mom
 displayDescription: